rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 How about the beaming part ?
 After all, Yogis have been depicted with radiant beams of light.

-Lets have a closer look at our Yogi image:
+Lets unpuzzle our Yogi image:

 **In lotus position a Yogi does not move.**